framboise-pi/MMM-MySenseHat/README.md

 ## Modes on 8x8 LED (on interval with true/false options)
 At start of MagicMirror a message will display (by default : "MAGIC")
 * 8x8 pixels little monsters (4 for the moment) -- color is random each time
-* a 8x8 clock (hours and minutes colors are random)
+* 8x8 clock (hours and minutes colors are random)
-* random PixelArt -- every pixel is random (in next version 0.0.2)
+* 8x8 random PixelArt -- every pixel is random (in next version 0.0.2)
-* random PixelArt -- vertical symmetry left/right (in next version 0.0.2)
+* 8x8 random PixelArt -- vertical symmetry left/right (in next version 0.0.2)
-* temperature value with 2colors scale (in next version 0.0.2)
+* temperature sensor value with 2 random colors scale (in next version 0.0.2)

 ## Modes on MagicMirror
  Sensors values displayed on a Magic Mirror module